 Canyon of the Yellowstone

-sights found in Yellowstone Park and one of the most
+impressive sights found in Yellowstone Park and one of the most

 popular.
 It is famous for its colors, shapes, and waterfalls.
-The canyon contains

-of year to photograph the Canyon is the first two weeks of
+time of year to photograph the Canyon is the first two weeks of

 October.
 The sun has set far enough on the horizon that it highlights

 one side of the canyon in light and shades the opposite side.

-The North rim

 The Grand Canyon

-It is roughly 20 miles long, measured from the Upper Falls to the
+District.
+It is roughly 20 miles long, measured from the Upper

-we know it today is a very recent geologic feature.
-The present canyon
+as we know it today is a very recent geologic feature.
+The present

-been a canyon in this location for a much longer period.
-The exact
+has probably been a canyon in this location for a much longer

-its significance as destination/attraction, and its
+to travel, its significance as destination/attraction, and its

-appearance in Native American lore and in the accounts of early explorers are all
+appearance in Native American lore and in the accounts of early

 Upper and Lower Falls of the Yellowstone

-erosional features formed by the Yellowstone River as it flows over
+are erosional features formed by the Yellowstone River as it flows

 The Upper Falls is upstream